The Rise of Artificial Intelligence

 Technical Translation and Trust in AI

-When it comes to technical language, relying on AI to translate specialized texts is not advisable.
-A deep understanding of the subject and the precise use of specific terminology is critical.
+When technical language is at stake, relying on AI to translate specialized texts is not advisable.
+A deep understanding of the subject and the precise use of specific terminology are critical.
 Few would trust AI with the translation of a medication leaflet, a court ruling, a financial statement, or a legal request.

 Legal Risks: Confidentiality and Copyright

-Finally, when it comes to confidentiality and copyright, overusing AI may lead to data protection issues and intellectual property concerns.
+Finally, when dealing with confidentiality and copyright, overusing AI may lead to data protection issues and intellectual property concerns.

 Our Perspective on AI’s Impact